Best substitute to ‘Thappa Mafia’ is EVM: Farrukh

-FAISALABAD: State Minister for Information and Broadcasting Farrukh Habib said on Sunday that the best substitute to ‘Thappa Mafia’ is Electronic Voting Machine (EVM) but opposition is cooperating in this regard.
+FAISALABAD: State Minister for Information and Broadcasting Farrukh Habib said on Sunday that the best substitute to ‘Thappa Mafia’ is Electronic Voting Machine (EVM) but the opposition is cooperating in the regard.

-He said that the PTI government was actively assisting the Election Commission of Pakistan (ECP) to hold fair, free and impartial elections through election reforms.

 Farrukh Habib said that overseas Pakistanis were sending $30 billion remittances annually but the opposition parties were not willing to give them the right to vote despite their major contribution towards the national economy.